 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The stark desert peninsula of Qatar extends into the Persian Gulf, bordered on the landward end by Saudi Arabia and the United Arab Emirates.
+The stark desert peninsula of Qatar extends into the Persian Gulf, bordered by Saudi Arabia and the United Arab Emirates.
 Its area may be small, but the independent emirate is exceedingly wealthy, with one of the highest per capita incomes in the world thanks to its oil and gas resources.

-Whether visiting Qatar for business or pleasure, most travellers use the stylish capital, Doha, as their base.
-Formerly a quaint and busy pearl fishing village, Doha is today one of the most important cities in the Middle East due mainly to its power as a major trading centre.
+Whether visiting Qatar for business or pleasure, most travellers make the stylish capital of Doha their base.
+Formerly a quaint and busy pearl-diving and fishing village, Doha is today one of the most prominent cities in the Middle East owing mainly to its importance as a major trading centre.

 It has a large British and American expatriate population (the Al Udeid air base was headquarters for the US invasion of Iraq in 2003), which has moulded the city into an interesting blend of eastern and western culture and architecture.

-Tourists tend to spend their time on the Doha Corniche, a palm-fringed public promenade that extends for four miles (7km) along the seafront, lined with five and six-star resort hotels, restaurants, shops, beaches and recreational areas.
+Tourists tend to spend their time on the Doha Corniche, a palm-fringed public promenade that extends for four miles (7km) along the seafront and is lined with five and six-star resort hotels, restaurants, shops, beaches and recreational areas.

-Although there is some adventure to be found in the glittering sands beyond Doha, the biggest draw card for visitors to Qatar is shopping, whether it is in the exotic traditional markets ( ) or the plethora of massive ultramodern malls that fill the city centre.
-In addition to this impressive retail offering, Doha is fast becoming a sought after destination for foodies because of a sophisticated fine-dining scene.
+Although there is some adventure to be found in the glittering sands beyond Doha, the biggest drawcard for visitors to Qatar is shopping, whether it is in the exotic traditional markets (souqs) or the plethora of massive ultramodern malls that fill the city centre.
+In addition to this impressive retail offering, Doha is fast becoming a sought after destination for foodies because of its sophisticated fine-dining scene.